jkinkennon/pic32mz-midi-encoder/README.md

 ICSP port,
 USB serial console port,
 USB-MIDI output,
-Power input - 12vdc nominal,
+Power input - 12vdc nominal

+A PCB is available for this project.